 Konitz and Marsh, and ‘what is cool?’

-This is real television archaeology: after the short introduction by Billy Taylor (in colour, from the 1970s, judging by Taylor’s clothes and spectacles), we see Konitz playing with Warne Marsh and rhythm section in a TV-studio session, apparently from 1954.
+This is real television archaeology: we see Konitz playing with Warne Marsh and rhythm section in a TV-studio session, apparently from 1954.
 The interplay here between Marsh (tenor saxophone) and Konitz (alto saxophone) was one of the defining elements of the quintets they played in with Lennie Tristano (not playing here – a guitarist takes that part).2 Then Konitz is interviewed by the avuncular but rather sharp presenter.3 Konitz dismantles the usual preconceptions about ‘what is cool?’: his example is the ‘hot’ Louis Armstrong.
 The goal is ‘control’, when ‘all a musician’s energy goes into the playing’, and not into the extraneous signs of performance.
 The interview closes with the question ‘are you relaxed when you are controlled?’
 Lee replies: ‘definitely’.

 With Bill Evans

-In a group led by pianist Bill Evans (presumably from the mid-1960s), Konitz takes the first solo, at 50 seconds into the extract, and plays for about two minutes.
+In a group led by pianist Bill Evans (presumably from the mid-1960s), Konitz takes the first solo.
 This passage shows his typical fusion of thinking and instantaneous composition, or instantaneous variation on a given melody.
 This thinking runs through every moment, but it’s most apparent in the pauses, while he gathers energy and listens to the drum and bass patterns (the young Niels-Henning Ørsted Pedersen).
 The film gives us a very close view of a player addressing his instrument, going to and from it, engaging with it with his lips and tongue in the production of sound.
 (One might compare this with an artist painting in oil – for example, Henri Matisse as recorded by François Campaux in 1946; there is an extract from that film here.)
 About ten years on from the earlier extract, Lee’s tone is now slightly rougher and more vocal: it is the voice of human conversation.

 Before leaving YouTube, don’t miss this footage of the Tristano quintet playing at the Half Note in New York.
 This is an absolutely rare visual record of the milieu in which so much of this music was played: the audience members range all the way from the rapt to the not interested – or interested only in the other person at the table.